 If your period of study will be for more than six months you must apply for a Student visa before coming to the UK.
 You will need to request your department to assign you a Confirmation of Acceptance for Study (CAS).
 See our website for information on applying for a Student visa.
 Student visa holders have restricted permission to work in the UK and further information about restrictions on working can be found on our Working while studying page.

-If your period of study will be for less than a maximum of six months you could apply for a Student visa as above or alternatively you could use the short-term student route.
-You will need a Short term student letter from your Oxford Department and written confirmation from your home institution that your research in Oxford will be part of or relevant to your course.
-If you are a ‘Visa National’ you must apply for a six month Short-term student visa before travelling to the UK.
+If your period of study will be for less than a maximum of six months you could apply for a Student visa as above or alternatively you could use the visitor route.
+You will need a visitor for study letter from your Oxford Department and written confirmation from your home institution that your research in Oxford will be part of or relevant to your course.
+If you are a ‘Visa National’ you must apply for a six month visitor visa before travelling to the UK.
 Please refer to the Government's visa pages to check if you have to apply for a visa and also to apply for a visa.

-If you are a ‘Non-visa National’ and coming for less than a maximum of six months you do not have to apply for a visa before travel but can instead show your short-term student letter and the letter from your home institution on arrival at UK Border Control and ask to be admitted as a short-term student.
-Short-term students are prohibited from working in the UK.
+If you are a ‘Non-visa National’ and coming for less than a maximum of six months you do not have to apply for a visa before travel but can instead show your visitor for study letter and the letter from your home institution on arrival at UK Border Control and ask to be admitted as a visitor.
+Visitors are prohibited from working in the UK.

-Please note, whether you are studying under the Student Route or the short-term student route, you cannot apply for a visa from within the UK and so cannot extend your period of study.
+Please note, whether you are studying under the Student Route or as a visitor you cannot apply for a visa from within the UK and so cannot extend your period of study.
 It is your responsibility to check how long it will take to obtain a visa in your country and to plan the submission of your application accordingly.
 You should ensure that the start of your stay corresponds with the start date of an academic term.

 English language requirements